-When the promoter left it up to them to figure out the details of the match, a funny conversation ensued between Adrian and his opponent.
+When the promoter left it up to them to figure out the match’s details, a funny conversation ensued between Adrian and his opponent.

-A very confident Street went back to the dressing room and went right up to the promoter and asked him when his first championship match was going to be.
+A very confident Street went back to the dressing room and went right up to the promoter and asked him when his first championship match would be.
 Needless to say, he got an earful.
-“You cocky b*****d!
+"You cocky bastard!
 What in the hell were you doing out there!?
-What in the hell was that all about?”
+What in the hell was that all about?"

-The promoter told Adrian that they were interested in doing things with him despite this accident with Moran but he needed to go to “Johnny Kilroy’s Gym.”
-There he was told to ask for “Iron Jaw” Murphy and Tony Scarlo with the message: “Teach me to die.”
+The promoter told Adrian that they were interested in doing things with him despite this accident with Moran, but he needed to go to "Johnny Kilroy’s Gym."
+He was told to ask for "Iron Jaw" Murphy and Tony Scarlo with the message: "Teach me to die."

-In 1962, Adrian saw that he was a good wrestler but he was almost indistinguishable from everyone else.
-British pro wrestlers were generally lacking in any type of individuality and it was an image of working-class men beating each other up without the pageantry he saw in his U.S. magazines.
+In 1962, Adrian saw that he was a good wrestler, but he was almost indistinguishable from everyone else.
+British pro wrestlers generally lacked any individuality.
+It was an image of working-class men beating each other up without the pageantry he saw in his U.S. magazines.
 So in the mid-’60s, he began to dye his hair with peroxide and started wearing matching ring attire in colors like powder-blue and purple along with elaborate robes.
 This began distinguishing him from his peers, but also got a crowd reaction he wasn’t expecting.
-“When I walked out there, I imagined that I’d get a great response, like, ‘Oh doesn’t that guy look tough?
+"When I walked out there, I imagined that I’d get a great response, like, ‘Oh, doesn’t that guy look tough?
 Doesn’t he look great?’
 Instead, people would blow kisses and cat-calls saying ‘Ooh, isn’t she cute?
 I could give you a kiss.
 I’ll see you later, Mary.'”

-Adrian remembers that one guy even yelled, “Hey, Wooly-Woofter!”
-That was Cockney slang for calling someone a male homosexual, similar to saying Ginger Beer.. queer.
+Adrian remembers that one guy even yelled, "Hey, Wooly-Woofter!"
+That was Cockney slang for calling someone a homosexual.

-He remembered how as a kid he’d use candy wrappers to create costumes for his toy soldiers.
-It was a way to attract attention but also knowing the other wrestlers would resent this, he knew it would bring out the best of them inside the ring.
+He remembered how he’d use candy wrappers to create costumes for his toy soldiers as a kid.
+It was a way to attract attention.
+Knowing the other wrestlers would resent this, he knew it would bring out the best of them inside the ring.

 A woman valet named Miss Linda began to accompany him to the ring and later became his best friend and wife.
-They became inseparable and was instrumental in solidifying the Adrian Street image.
+They became inseparable and were instrumental in solidifying the Adrian Street image.